 A good roofer should also have tarps close by, at all times.
 When high winds hit, it’s important to cover the damaged areas to prevent further damage.
 Insurance companies appreciate you protecting your investment, and suggest getting your property covered with a tarp ASAP.
 Your Insurance company will add this tarping fee to the claim so that you may be reimbursed for the out of pocket fee.

-Looking for Colorado-based roofing companies to solve your problems?
+Looking for highly experienced and exceptionally-trained Denver CO roofing companies to solve your problems?
 Work with us and consider the job done!

 Ropa Roofing handles wind damage, tarps, claims, hail damage, and more.
 We offer full exterior restoration to the entire Colorado front range.
 Should you have wind damage from this recent storm or any others, please give us a call or send us a message here!
 Our inspections are free and our pros are ready to help you with the best strategy for your repairs.